-Love and hope can’t be constrained behind closed borders but sometimes they need a helping hand.
-Dramatic and inspiring stories of escape are joined by pop sounds of LGBTQ artists from across the globe including Freddie Mercury, Ricky Martin and k.d. lang.
+Inspiring musical stories of escape and hope are joined by pop songs made famous by LGBTQ artists from across the globe including Freddie Mercury, Ricky Martin and k.d. lang.

 Friday, March 20 - 8:00 pm*

 Saturday, March 21 - 2:00 pm